 Mask management /water bottle system

-New this year are masks.
+Continuing this year are masks.
 Have a place to put masks that need to be washed and a place to pick up clean masks.
 Have a water bottle with the child’s name on it and wash it with hot soapy water each day.

 A pickup routine – washing/ disinfecting hands

 If you are picking up your child from school or daycare think about having a way to clean or sanitize their hands before they enter your vehicle.
 I have a container of water with a lid in my car.
-When I am doing working at a client’s house I wash with soap and water.
+When I am done working at a client’s house I wash with soap and water.
 Some people prefer hand sanitizer or wipes.
 Place their backpacks in the back of the car until they can be sanitized when you arrive home with soap and water.
 You may prefer to use disinfecting wipes to clean items when you pick the child up.

 A great attitude